 6. Scotty’s Castle: A Castle in the Middle of the Desert

 A Spanish style villa built in the 1920s by a wealthy Chicago financier named Albert Johnson; it is located near the Ubehebe Crater.
 If you decide to take a tour inside the villa you will be welcomed by guides dressed in authentic period costumes, who will accompany you during the tour.

-> — Warning –: Scotty’s Castle is closed until the fall of 2021 for maintenance.
+— Warning –: Scotty’s Castle is closed until further notice for maintenance.
 Violent thunderstorms have severely damaged both the road and the castle’s architectural complex.
 You can still access Racetrack Road, Ubehebe Crater, and Mesquite Spring Campground.

-> 7. Finally… a ghost town: Rhyolite.
+7. Finally… a ghost town: Rhyolite.

 If you are staying near Beatty overnight stay or if you have chosen this entrance to enter the park, you can make a short exploratory stop in the ghost town called Rhyolite, an abandoned mining town.
 You can walk around this small town which has some buildings that are both interesting and spooky.
 The feel of this town is not the same as that in other ghost towns in the area (think Bodie) but there are also other strange things to see in the immediate surroundings, such as a house completely made of glass bottles and the Goldwell Open Air Museum, in which, among all the artwork displayed, the one that stands out is an art installation by Belgian artist Albert Szukalski: The Last Supper, a ghostly version of the work of Leonardo da Vinci.

 If there’s a little time left…